quicwg/datagram/draft-ietf-quic-datagram.md

 the data transmitted within a QUIC connection.
 All application data transmitted with the DATAGRAM frame, like the STREAM frame, MUST be protected either by 0-RTT or 1-RTT keys.

+Application protocols that allow DATAGRAM frames to be sent in 0-RTT require a profile that defines acceptable use of 0-RTT; see {{Section 5.6 of RFC9001}}.

 # IANA Considerations